danielharrell/open-eyes-lect-2017-18/Open.md

 open in this sense meant being not ourselves, so far as we were aware of anything else.
-And how can we catch our open eyes in speech, save to say that they are not closed, in being open; and not what they see, in being eyes.
+And how can we catch our open eyes in speech, save to say that they are not closed, in being open; and not what they see, in being eyes?
 Yet if there is nothing more to say, nothing but what being open is not, then how is being open something rather than nothing?